 The ARC was determined as part of the actuarial valuation using the entry age normal actuarial cost method.
 This is a projected benefit cost method, which takes into account those benefits that are expected to be earned in the future as well as those already accrued.
 The actuarial assumptions included (a) 6.04% to 7.25% investment rate of return, (b) 3.25% projected annual salary increase, and (c) health inflation increases of 0% for 1 year, 1.5% for the next 5 years, and 3% thereafter.
 The actuarial methods and assumptions used include techniques that smooth the effects of short-term volatility in actuarial accrued liabilities and the actuarial value of assets.
-Actuarial calculations reflect a long-term perspective and actuarial valuations involve estimates of the value of reported amounts are subject to revision at least bi-annually as results are compared to past expectations and new estimates are made about the future.
+Actuarial calculations reflect a long-term perspective and actuarial valuations involve estimates of the value of reported amounts and assumptions about the probability of events far into the future.
+Actuarially determined amounts are subject to revision at least bi-annually as results are compared to past expectations and new estimates are made about the future.
 The District's OPEB unfunded actuarial accrued liability is being amortized as a level percentage of projected payroll using a 30 year open amortization period.